MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

   - enduser
 ---

-# Prepare and set up SAP integration with Power Platform
+# Prepare and set up SAP integration with Power Platform (preview)

+[This article is pre-release documentation and is subject to change.]

 The following requirements need to be established before testing can begin.
 Please let your Power Automate contact know if you need any assistance.